AloofBuddha/CollabCanvas/memory-bank/progress.md

 - ✅ Real-time listeners for Firestore and RTDB

 **Testing**
-- ✅ 203 unit tests passing (Vitest)
+- ✅ 207 unit tests passing (Vitest)
   - 146 tests for core stores and utilities
   - 34 tests for manipulation logic
+  - 6 tests for duplication logic
-  - 23 tests for shape/cursor/user logic
+  - 21 tests for shape/cursor/user logic
 - ✅ 4 integration tests (Firebase connectivity)
 - ✅ Anonymous auth for safe testing
 - ✅ Test coverage for all critical paths